p0358/black_market_edition/README.md

 6. Look at `installer/installer_simple2.iss` to figure out which files go where (copy `bme.dll` and `Titanfall_alt.exe` most importantly).
 7. Optionally build the installer (instructions below).

+Note: if you add/remove files in `r1_modsrc`, you need to re-compile the DLL too (as that includes the list of available files).

 ### Building an installer

+To build an installer for full mod, after doing the steps above, you need to look into the file `installer/installer_simple2.iss` and copy the required files into `installer/source` dir manually.

+1. Under `installer/source/bme/`, copy the compiled `bme.dll` (from `build/x64-<CHANNEL>/bin/bme.dll`).
+2. Also create `bme_channel.txt` with the value `staging` (or `release`).
+3. `bme.bsp` should already be there after step #4 of compiling above (this file contains the filesystem replacement contents, that is scripts and some UI elements, into PakFile as lump 40 in bsp format, which can be easily mounted in the engine).
+4. Copy the built `launcher.dll` into `installer/source/bin/x64_retail/` and `Titanfall_alt.exe` into `installer/source/`.
-After doing the steps above, with Inno Setup compile out `installer/installer_simple2.iss` (or use `build_installer.bat` script if you have `iscc` in your path).
+5. With Inno Setup compile out `installer/installer_simple2.iss` (or use `build_installer.bat` script if you have `iscc` in your path).
 The resulting installer will be in `installer/bme_installer.exe`.

-To build an installer for full mod, you need to look into the file `installer/installer_simple2.iss` and copy the required files into `installer/source` dir manually.

-Under `source/bme`, copy the compiled `bme.dll` and create an empty file `bme.log`.
-Also create `bme_channel.txt` with the value `release`.
-Get `bme.bsp` from latest release in the Releases section (this file contains the filesystem replacement contents, that is scripts and some UI elements, into PakFile as lump 40 in bsp format, which can be easily mounted in the engine).
-Copy the built `launcher.dll` into `source/bin/x64_retail/`.

 ## Acknowledgements